cyruz-git/DropboxForRemovable/README.md

 Name | Description
 -----|------------
-docs\ | Folder containing the documentation, built with MkDocs. lib\ | Folder containing the required libraries.
+docs\ | Folder containing the documentation, built with MkDocs.
 COPYING | GNU General Public License.
 COPYING.LESSER | GNU Lesser General Public License.
 DropboxForRemovable.ahk | Main and only source file.
 DropboxForRemovable.ico | Icon file.
+LibSetup.ahk | Libraries setup script.
 README.md | This document.

 ### How to compile

 *DropboxForRemovable* should be compiled with the **Ahk2Exe** compiler, that can be downloaded from the [AHKscript download page](http://ahkscript.org/download/).

+Run the `LibSetup.ahk` script in advance to retrieve the required libraries from GitHub.

 Browse to the files so that the fields are filled as follows: